Prince Harry: After a radical change of heart, he begs Meghan to return to the UK

-Recent reports suggest that Prince Harry's upcoming visit to the UK may be threatened by what sources say is a “radical change of heart” from his wife, Duchess Meghan.
-According to sources, the Duchess of Sussex fears her children's safety will be threatened, raising doubts about her participation in the 10th anniversary celebration of the Invictus Games.
+Recent reports suggest that Prince Harry's upcoming visit to the UK may be threatened by what sources say is a “radical change of heart” for his wife, Duchess Meghan.
+According to sources, the Duchess of Sussex fears the safety of her children will be threatened, raising doubts about her participation in the celebration of the 10th anniversary of the Invictus Games.

 Duchess Meghan has concerns about the safety of her children